cinemascienceworkflows/2021-04_ECP-Tutorial/readme.md

 </p>
 <p align="center">Diagram of workflow in this example.</p>

-A repository for a tutorial for Pantheon workflows.
+A repository for a tutorial for Pantheon workflows, given at the 2021 ECP Annual Meeting.
 This example uses `Ascent`, in-situ creation of `Cinema` databases, and post-processing analysis.

 Build instructions embedded in this workflow are derived from the Ascent build instructions [here](https://ascent.readthedocs.io/en/latest/BuildingAscent.html).
 This workflow uses **spack** to build all executables, from a specific commit.